doublefx/easyWorker/README.md

 How to use it ?
 ----

-You first extend a Runnable:
+You first implement a Runnable:

 ```ActionScript
 package workers {